CHYPRÉ - Bright, Crisp transforming into soft & warm

 2. Elegance:

-Chypré fragrances are usually sophisticated, subtle and timeless, often with a slightly bitter or powdery aura.
+Chypré fragrances are usually sophisticated, subtle and timeless, often with a slightly bitter or powdery character.

 3. Versatility:

-They can vary from fresh to opulent, depending on the specific notes.
-There are modern variants that are sweeter or fruitier, but the classic chypre fragrance remains a symbol of sophisticated perfumery.
+They can range from fresh to opulent, depending on the specific notes.
+There are modern variations that are sweeter or fruitier, but the classic chypre fragrance remains a symbol of sophisticated perfumery.

 Fragrance development:

-Chypré fragrances often have an interesting development: they start fresh and sparkling before unfolding floral elegance and finish with a warm, earthy depth.
+Chypré fragrances often have an interesting development: they begin fresh and sparkling before unfolding floral elegance, and finish with a warm, earthy depth.

 • Chypre by Coty (1917): The fragrance that defined this family.